pierre-rouleau/pel/README.rst

 PEL might be for you!
 Then go ahead, `install it`_ [#install]_ or `update it`_ [#update]_ !
 Leave `feedback in the discussion`_ if you wish.

+You can also **add your own Emacs Lisp code** in the ``pel-user-init.el`` file stored in PEL utils directory and use your favourite technology to install any package you need, create extra key bindings or add new code logic.
+See the coding instructions inside section 8 of the `PEL compatible Emacs init.el`_ (also labelled as ``OPTION F``).

 Essentially PEL extends plain vanilla Emacs and provides:

 - **Unified, Cohesive Command Interface**: with 729 additional key-bound